Schwanenwerder

 Schwanenwerder ([ˌʃvaːnənˈvɛʁdɐ]; English: "Swan Ait") is an island in the locality of Nikolassee in southwestern Berlin, located in a wider stretch of the Havel close to the eastern bank and adjacent to the Großer Wannsee to the south of it.
-The neighbourhood is considered an affluent residential area and was home to known people such as Alexander Parvus, Joseph Goebbels, Gustav Fröhlich, Ernst Udet, and Axel Springer.
+The neighbourhood is considered an affluent residential area and was home to known people such as Alexander Parvus, Joseph Goebbels, Gustav Fröhlich, Ernst Udet, Axel Springer, and Lída Baarová.

 History

 The river island, with an area of about 62 acres, was first mentioned as Der Sandtwerder ("Sand Ait") in 1704.
 Also called Cladower Sandwerder after the opposite village of Kladow, the island in the mid 19th century was a deserted place, overgrown with shrubs and a few trees.
 In 1882, the island was purchased by Wilhelm Wessel, a wealthy inventor and manufacturer of kerosene lamps, for a sum of 9,000 Marks.
 He ordered extensive landscaping, built an access ringroad, subdivided the area and offered the lots for sale.
 The intention was for wealthy buyers like himself to build cottages with access to the river.
 He himself had a mansion, called Villa Schwanenhof (Swan Court), erected in the centre of the isle.
 Its continued existence makes it the oldest building on the island.
 For convenient access, a small bridge was built which up to today remains the only way onto the island.